libretro/docs/docs/guides/arcade-getting-started.md

 * uses the latest known good romsets
 * is reasonably fast
 * has a support team
-* doesn't support 3D games, support less 2D games than MAME
+* doesn't support 3D games, support fewer 2D games than MAME
 * keeps adding support for new games, including a lot of hacks and homebrews

 #### MAME 2003-Plus